psshri/KodeKloudCKSchallenges/CHALLENGE 2/README.md

 *Click on staging-webapp icon present in the interactive architecture diagram in the challenge lab*

+*Find all the YAML files used in this step under staging-webapp folder inside this directory*

 ### Task 1: This pod can be accessed using the 'kubectl exec' command.
 We want to make sure that this does not happen.
 Use a startupProbe to remove all shells before the container startup.
 Use 'initialDelaySeconds' and 'periodSeconds' of '5'

 Similar to dev-webapp, we need to remove all shells of this container using startupProbe.
 Let's first identify all the shells of this container.
 Run the below mentioned commands.